 So grab a fireplace, a large spoon and a nice crisp autumn night and enjoy this true British classic.

-You can use buckwheat flour and gluten free oats to side step gluten here.
-I love the flavour of buckwheat; its fuller and deeper than wholemeal.
+You can use gluten free flour and oats to side step gluten here.

 The amount of sugar you will need depends on your apples.
 Ours are very sharp, so we went for 90g.
 Jane has a sweet tooth (see above) and was very pleased with the sweetness level with that amount.